CORRECTED-UPDATE 1-ISDA sets Argentina CDS auction for August 21

 By Davide Scigliuzzo

-NEW YORK, Aug 13 (IFR) - A committee of the International Swaps and Derivatives Association (ISDA) will organize an auction on August 21 to settle credit default swaps referencing Argentine debt.
+NEW YORK, Aug 13 (IFR) - The International Swaps and Derivatives Association (ISDA) will organize an auction on August 21 to settle credit default swaps referencing Argentine debt.

 The auction, run by Creditex and Markit, will determine the payout that holders of protection on Argentine bonds will receive as a result of the sovereign’s default on July 30.